Configuration

 # Telescope parameters

-euclid_obsc: True. # Use Euclid-specific obscuration mask.
-Set to False for other instruments or custom masks.
+euclid_obsc: True # Use Euclid-specific obscuration mask (set False for other instruments)

 param_hparams: